drnic/eirinix-helloworld/README.md

 # Example Hello World EiriniX extension

 Eirini is an extension for Cloud Foundry that runs applications as statefulsets/pods within Kubernetes.
 This in turn allows operators to extend the behavior of their own Cloud Foundry platform with mutating webhooks - when a pod is created by Eirini, our bespoke webhook can be run to mutate the pod before it commences.

+One convenient starting point for writing mutating webhooks for Eirini-managed Pods is the SUSE [EiriniX](https://github.com/SUSE/eirinix) library (see [blog post](https://www.cloudfoundry.org/blog/introducing-eirinix-how-to-build-eirini-extensions/)).

 In this project we have a mutating webhook that adds an environment variable `STICKY_MESSAGE` to each Eirini pod.